USEPA/emf/EMF/deploy/doc/guides/inventory_projection.md

 CONTROL\_PROGRAM|The control program that was applied to produce this record XLOC|The longitude for the source, found in the inventory for point sources, for nonpoint inventories the county centroid is used.
 This is useful for mapping purposes
 YLOC|The latitude for the source, found in the inventory for point sources, for nonpoint inventories the county centroid is used.
 This is useful for mapping purposes.
-PLANT|The plant name from the inventory (or county name for nonpoint sources) REPLACEMENT\_ADDON|Indicates whether the Control Packet was applying a replacement or an add-on control.<br/>A = Add-On Control<br/>R = Replacement Control<br/><br/>Note that this field will be used only when Control Packets are applied, not when any of the other packet types are applied.
+FACILITY|The facility name from the inventory (or county name for nonpoint sources) REPLACEMENT\_ADDON|Indicates whether the Control Packet was applying a replacement or an add-on control.<br/>A = Add-On Control<br/>R = Replacement Control<br/><br/>Note that this field will be used only when Control Packets are applied, not when any of the other packet types are applied.
 EXISTING\_MEASURE\_ABBREVIATION|This field is not used for the strategy type and is left blank/null.
 EXISTING\_PRIMARY\_DEVICE\_TYPE\_CODE|This field is not used for the strategy type and is left blank/null.